Pompidup/keobiz/README.md

 (this will build the docker image and run the container then run the application)

+## API Documentation

+The API documentation is available at [http://localhost:3000/api-docs](http://localhost:3000/api-docs) when the application is running.

 ## Built With

 - [Express](https://expressjs.com/) - The web framework used